Business Intelligence Platforms to Use in 2023

 Here are some APIs you might want to work alongside your business intelligence platforms:

 - Private APIs.
-Private APIs are exclusive to the company’s internal team, where they improve productivity and increase transparency.
-Developers working for the company have access to these APIs, but third-party developers don’t.
+Private APIs are exclusive to your company’s internal team, where they improve productivity and increase transparency.
+Developers working for your company can access these APIs, but third-party developers don’t.

 - Public APIs.
 Also known as open APIs, public APIs are available for external use.
 They don’t require any authorisation to access or retrieve data.
 Some public APIs are free, while others are subscription-based.